 7. Always Remember Content is King When Developing Your Marketing Strategy

 One of the most important mantras an e-commerce business must remember is, “Content is King.”
 Content refers to everything from infographics and images to blogs, videos, articles, and more.
 Show your customers that you can answer their questions, offer them useful and interesting information, and cater to their needs by creating videos, blogs, and articles that address different parts of your business.
 For example, if you have an online clothing store, you may want to create blogs about the latest fashion trends, great looks for fall, how-tos on accessories, and more.
 You could also include videos that show what a clothing item looks like on a model so that the customer can see it while it moves and breathes on a person, rather than just seeing a stationary picture.
 Keep in mind, however, that not all kinds of content belong on your site – so choose wisely!

 8. Utilize Mobile Payment Solutions

 Providing mobile payment solutions for customers makes online shopping easier than ever.
 When companies offer various payment options, it certainly falls under one of the best and smartest e-commerce practices.
-There are mobile apps you can try such as the popular PayPal that allow shoppers to complete their purchase with ease, but keep an eye out for monthly fees and maintenance that might come with them!
+There are mobile apps you can try such as the popular PayPal that allows shoppers to complete their purchase with ease, but keep an eye out for monthly fees and maintenance that might come with them!

 9. Plump Up Your Product Descriptions

-Remember how content is king as one the best e-commerce best practices for small businesses?
+Remember how content is king as one of the best e-commerce best practices for small businesses?
 Product descriptions certainly fall under content creation and strategy because compelling descriptions lead to more sales.
 When creating descriptions, ensure that you or your writers are not just describing your goods and services, but really selling them as well.
 Customers will likely consider adding a product to their cart if the description is rich, informative, user-friendly, and concise.

 10. Extend the Navigation Bar